 Humans are social animals.
 We all need friends in varying degrees.
-Some have very small network of trusted friends while others make friends everywhere.
-While, Japan has a very distinct culture, I have found its people to be well, like people from any other place on earth.
-They have emotions, they like making friends, having relationships and also having a good time.
+Some have a very small network of trusted friends while others make friends everywhere.
+Though Japan has a very distinct culture, I have found Japanese friends to be, well, like people from any other place on earth.
+They have emotions and they like meeting new people, having relationships, and having a good time.

-Well, you can just walk up to a person and strike a conversation.
-While, it could work fine, understanding some cultural differences could go long way in making solid friendships.
-Although, each individual is different with different preferences the following are few common traits of Japanese people that could help outsiders understand their culture better (the following is just my point of view):
+Well, you can just walk up to a person and strike up a conversation.
+While this strategy could work fine, understanding some cultural differences could go a long way in making solid friendships.
+Although each individual is different with different preferences, the following are a few common traits of Japanese people that could help outsiders understand their culture better (from my point of view and personal experiences):

 Language is always a barrier for a foreigner to make local friends.
 Most Japanese people are not very good at speaking English (or other foreign languages).
-This is one of the major reasons why many Japanese refrain from interacting with foreigners even though, otherwise they would like to.
-If you are conversing with a Japanese person always try to use simple and short sentences.
+This is one of the major reasons why many Japanese refrain from interacting with foreigners even though, otherwise, they would like to.
+If you are conversing with a Japanese person, always try to use simple and short sentences.
 Also, be patient while listening to their English.
-This often provides confidence that the other person really cares to know their opinion.
+This often provides confidence that you really care to listen and know their opinion.
 I found this practice very useful.
-Off course if you come across Japanese who speaks good English or if you are proficient in Japanese language then you need not worry about language barrier.
+Of course, if you come across a Japanese person who speaks good English, or if you are proficient in the Japanese language, then you need not worry about language barrier.

 Why So Shy?